-(15) "Investment adviser" means a person that, for compensation, engages in the business of advising others, either directly or through publications or writings, as to the value of securitie or the advisability of investing in, purchasing, or selling securities or that, for compensation and as a part of a regular business, issues or promulgates analyses or reports concerning securities.
+- (15) "Investment adviser" means a person that, for compensation, engages in the business of advising others, either directly or through publications or writings, as to the value of securities or the advisability of investing in, purchasing, or selling securities or that, for compensation and as a part of a regular business, issues or promulgates analyses or reports concerning securities.
 The term includes a financial planner or other person that, as an integral component of other financially related services, provides investment advice to others for compensation as part of a business or that holds itself out as providing investment advice to others for compensation.
-The term does not include:

-- (A) an investment adviser representative; - (B) a lawyer, accountant, engineer, or teacher whose performance of investment advice is solely incidental to the practice of the person's profession; - (C) a broker-dealer or its agents whose performance of investment advice is solely incidental to the conduct of business as a broker-dealer and that does not receive special compensation for the investment advice; - (D) a publisher of a bona fide newspaper, news magazine, or business or financial publication of general and regular circulation; - (E) a federal covered investment adviser; - (F) a bank or savings institution; - (G) any other person that is excluded by the Investment Advisers Act of 1940 from the definition of investment adviser; or - 22 (H) any other person excluded by rule or order under this [Act].
+The term does not include: - (A) an investment adviser representative; - (B) a lawyer, accountant, engineer, or teacher whose performance of investment advice is solely incidental to the practice of the person's profession; - (C) a broker-dealer or its agents whose performance of investment advice is solely incidental to the conduct of business as a broker-dealer and that does not receive special compensation for the investment advice; - (D) a publisher of a bona fide newspaper, news magazine, or business or financial publication of general and regular circulation; - (E) a federal covered investment adviser; - (F) a bank or savings institution; - (G) any other person that is excluded by the Investment Advisers Act of 1940 from the definition of investment adviser; or

-(16) "Investment adviser representative" means an individual employed by or associated with an investment adviser or federal covered investment adviser and who makes any recommendations or otherwise gives investment advice regarding securities, manages accounts or portfolios of clients, determines which recommendation or advice regarding securities should be given, provides investment advice or holds herself or himself out as providing investment advice, receives compensation to solicit, offer or negotiate for the sale of or for selling investment advice, or supervises employees who perform any of the foregoing.
-The term does not include an individual:

-(A) who performs only clerical or ministerial acts;

-- (B) who is an agent whose performance of investment advice is solely incidental to the individual acting as an agent and who does not receive special compensation for investment advisory services; - (C) who is employed by or associated with a federal covered investment adviser, unless the individual: - (i) has a "place of business" in this State as that term is defined by rule adopted under Section 203A of the Investment Advisers Act of 1940 (15 U.S.C.
-Section 80b-3a) and is an "investment adviser representative" as that term is defined by rule adopted under Section 203A of the Investment Advisers Act of 1940 (15 U.S.C.
-Section 80b-3a); or - (ii) has a "place of business" in this State as that term is defined by rule adopted under Section 203A of the Investment Advisers Act of 1940 (15 U.S.C.
-Section 80b-3a) and is not a "supervised person" as that term is defined in Section 202(a)(25) of the Investment Advisers Act of 1940 (15 U.S.C.
-Section 80b-2(a)(25)); or
+- (H) any other person excluded by rule adopted or order issued under this [Act]. - (16) "Investment adviser representative" means an individual employed by or associated with an investment adviser or federal covered investment adviser and who makes any recommendations or otherwise gives investment advice regarding securities, manages accounts or portfolios of clients, determines which recommendation or advice regarding securities should be given, provides investment advice or holds herself or himself out as providing investment advice, receives compensation to solicit, offer, or negotiate for the sale of or for selling investment advice, or supervises employees who perform any of the foregoing.
+The term does not include an individual who: - (A) performs only clerical or ministerial acts; - (B) is an agent whose performance of investment advice is solely incidental to the individual acting as an agent and who does not receive special compensation for investment advisory services; - (C) is employed by or associated with a federal covered investment adviser, unless the individual has a "place of business" in this State as that term is defined by rule adopted under Section 203A of the Investment Advisers Act of 1940 (15 U.S.C.
+Section 80b-3a) and is - (i) an "investment adviser representative" as that term is defined by rule adopted under Section 203A of the Investment Advisers Act of 1940 (15 U.S.C.
+Section 80b-3a); or - (ii) not a "supervised person" as that term is defined in Section 202(a)(25) of the Investment Advisers Act of 1940 (15 U.S.C.
+Section 80b-2(a)(25)); or - (D) is excluded by rule adopted or order issued under this [Act]. - (17) "Issuer" means a person that issues or proposes to issue a security, subject to the following: